trebco/treb-wp-block/readme.txt

 Contributors:      trebco llc
 Tags:              block
 Tested up to:      6.3
-Stable tag:        0.3.2
+Stable tag:        0.5.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-A Wordpress Gutenberg block editor for embedding TREB spreadsheets in posts.
+A block editor for embedding interactive spreadsheets.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+TREB is a web spreadsheet component.
+This plugin adds the spreadsheet component to the block editor, so you can embed fully-interactive spreadsheets in your posts with just a few clicks.

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+TREB can read and write XLSX files so if you have a spreadsheet you want to embed in a post, it's as simple as (1) adding the block and (2) loading the file.

 == Installation ==